rriegel/project-purple-cow/solution.md

 - Dockerization of the app would offer a runtime-environment to ensure consistency across various machines & a one-click start up for the application

+- I wanted to bundle this application with Parcel, which is an alternative to webpack/babel, however I kept getting an error so for the sake of time I used webpack/babel

 ## To change the localhost Port number

 - open the server.js in the main directory of the repository